peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-an arbitrary-precision decimal number rounded to the closest value representable using the given exponent.
+An arbitrary-precision decimal number rounded to the closest value representable using the given exponent.

 <a id="RoundToExponentExact_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>
 ### RoundToExponentExact